anoanonymous/SeMPL/README.md

 supplementary tables for Figure 5/6/7 in the paper.

 - **SeMPL_main.py**:
-the *main program* for using SeMPL, which automatically reads data from csv files, trains and evaluates, and save the results.
+the *main program* for using SeMPL, which automatically reads data from csv files, trains and evaluates the meta model, and save the results.

 - **sequence_selection.py**:
 the key codes for selecting the best sequence for a given system.

 - **meta_training.py**:
-the key codes for selecting the best sequence for a given system.
+the key codes for training a specified sequential meta model.

 - **requirements.txt**:
 the required packages for running SeMPL_main.py.